⋆ Single Origin Coffees ⋆

 Colombia

-Washed Process – Chocolate, orange blossom, caramel
+Washed Process – Chocolate, caramel, bright

 Recommended Brew Methods